Pretty-SFOS/opal-gallery/README.md

 The Opal Gallery application is released under the GNU GPL v3 or later.

-    harbour-opal is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    harbour-opal-gallery is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    harbour-opal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    harbour-opal-gallery is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with harbour-opal.
+    You should have received a copy of the GNU General Public License along with harbour-opal-gallery.
 If not, see <http://www.gnu.org/licenses/>.

 All Opal [modules](https://github.com/Pretty-SFOS/opal/blob/main/README.md) have their own licensing.
 You can find more information about each module by opening